InterviewMap/CS-Interview-Knowledge-Map/JS/JS-br.md

 # This

-`This`, a concept that is confusing to many peole, is actually not difficult to understand as long as you remember the following rules:
+`This`, a concept that is confusing to many people, is actually not difficult to understand as long as you remember the following rules:

 ```js
 function foo() {